 Many VW campervan owners and hirers want to make the most of the outdoors environment when they head off for a campervan holiday – and one of the most popular pursuits is cycling.
+In fact, many of the people who use our Scottish motorhome hire and campervan hire services are avid cyclists looking to explore parts of Scotland they couldn’t reach on their bikes alone.

 While you could carry your bikes inside the van, the best option is to buy a bike carrier for the back of the van.
 But there are dozens of bike carriers on the market, and the choice can be bewildering.
 Every carrier has a different set of features and the price range is incredible.

-This article will help you to sort through all the brands and their bike carrier ranges, for both the rear door or a tow bar, to deicide which is the best one for you.
+This article will help you to sort through all the brands and their bike carrier ranges, for both the rear door or a tow bar, to decide which is the best one for you.

-Guide to bike carriers for a campervan
+Guide to choosing the right bike carrier for a campervan

 Things to think about: